jamessoni/MSc_Thesis/README.md

 Repository structure
 --------------------------
-Within the repository there exists seven jupyter notebook, an animation folder and a README.md file.
+Within the repository there exists seven jupyter notebooks, with an animation folder containing the isosurface gif.
 Notebooks:
 * Load_data.ipynb
 * POD_Compression.ipynb